Site Feed - Site Feed

 I totally support everyone's right to indulge in consensual (informed consent, to use the legal term) sexual behaviour, regardless of whether it is homosexual, heterosexual or bisexual, assuming that both parties are also aware of the risks associated.

-Section 377 of the Indian Penal Code related to 'Unnatural offences' makes no sense.
+Section 377 of the Indian Penal Code (IPC) related to 'Unnatural offences' makes no sense.
 It says

 377. Unnatural offences